ktxyz/self/src/tech/2022/re-gym-app.md

 forced to dive into an unknown app and essentially reverse-engineer how it works.
 That led to me creating my own app which I think can be used to share a gym membership.
 Either because of laziness or some weird higher-up decision developers created a well-known situation – they FORCED someone to break their system.
 And I do not want to have to do that.
-I want my friend to be able to visit the f\*cking gym with his 5.0 Android phone.
+I want my friend to be able to visit the fucking gym with his 5.0 Android phone.

 If this somehow gets to someone connected with the gym or the app, they will probably try to mitigate it, unfortunately for me and my friend.
 Fortunately for me, there isn't much that they can do, except for swapping